Hodge-Riemann polynomials: Hodge--Riemann polynomials

 As mentioned in the introduction, Ross and Toma \cite[Section 9.2]{RT} showed that classes satisfying the Hodge--Riemann property are not stable under positive linear combinations.
 It is natural to ask which linear combinations of Schur classes, or more generally, of products of Schur classes of ample vector bundles satisfy the Hodge--Riemann property.
 In this section, we study polynomials that produce such linear combinations when evaluated at Chern roots of ample $\R$-twisted vector bundles, which we call Hodge--Riemann polynomials.

 In Section \ref{s.6.1}, we give the definitions and some preliminaries.
 In Section \ref{s.6.2}, we explore relations with Lorentzian polynomials and dually Lorentzian polynomials.
 In Section \ref{s.6.3}, we show that Hodge--Riemann polynomials are stable under differential operators given by volume polynomials of ample divisors (Theorem \ref{t.cHR}) and deduce Theorem \ref{t.Polya}.
-In Section \ref{s.6.4}, we show that Hodge--Riemann polynomials are stable under multiplication by signed Segre polynomials.
-In Section \ref{s.6.5}, we show that products of derived Schur polynomials are Hodge--Riemann (Corollary \ref{c.final}) in bidegree $(p,q)$ with $\min(p,q)\le 1$.
+In Section \ref{s.6.5}, we discuss stability of the Hodge--Riemann property under multiplication by derived Schur polynomials.
 In Section \ref{s.6.6}, we return to Lorentzian polynomials and deduce Schur log-concavity of derived sequences.